nathan-barrett/esri-app/README.md

 This small application is created for the esri interview process.

-I will be using the arcgis api frok ESRI, including this package: [@esri/react-arcgis](https://github.com/Esri/react-arcgis)
+I will be using the arcgis api from ESRI, including this package: [@esri/react-arcgis](https://github.com/Esri/react-arcgis)